ckaestne/seai/README.md

 see [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), [Fall 2020](https://ckaestne.github.io/seai/F2020), or  [Spring 2021](https://ckaestne.github.io/seai/S2021) for details.

+Students taking the PhD version of this class (17-745) will replace two individual assignments with a research project instead, resulting in a draft of a paper of at least workshop quality.

 ## Related Courses

 * 17-649 Artificial Intelligence for Software Engineering: This course focuses on how AI techniques can be used to build better software engineering tools and goes into more depth with regard to specific AI techniques, whereas we focus on how software engineering techniques can be used to build AI-enabled systems.
 Our application scenarios are typical web-based systems for end users, rather than tools for software developers.